Getting started with iOS Development

 - Start Developing iOS Apps Today on iOS Developer Library - it is an overview of fundamental aspects of iOS development

-- Getting Started with iPhone and iOS Development – this is comprehensive overview of iOS Development, from tools to deploying Hello World app on your device
+- Getting Started with iPhone and iOS Development - this is a comprehensive overview of iOS Development, from tools to deploying Hello World app on your device

 To summarize and sort out your knowledge, there is another great book: iOS Programming: The Big Nerd Ranch Guide.

 All of these resources will give you solid fundaments for iOS development.
 After getting familiar with them you will be ready to create your own apps and publish them on App Store.
-Of course it is not required to go through all of them before you start creating your apps.
+Of course, it is not required to go through all of them before you start creating your apps.
 You can just go through basic tutorials and publish your app.
 However, it may save you a lot of time, which you will need to spend figuring out things.
-Additionally, you will learn how to do things in a right way.
+Additionally, you will learn how to do things in the right way.